The Chartered Insurance Institute ("CII", "we", "us") is committed to protecting the privacy and security of those with whom we interact.

 What is Personal Information?

 For the purposes of this Data Protection Notice "Personal Information" consists of any information that relates to you and/or information from which you can be identified, directly or indirectly.
 For example, information which identifies you may consist of your name, address, telephone number, photographs, location data, an online identifier (e.g. cookies identifiers and your IP address) or to one or more factors specific to your physical, physiological, genetic, mental, economic, cultural or social identity.
 When we combine other information (i.e. information that does not, on its own, identify you) with Personal Information, we treat the combined information as Personal Information.

 What Personal Information does CII collect?

-We may collect, use, store and transfer different kinds of Personal Information about members and examination candidates, including prospective members and prospective examination candidates.
+We may collect, use, store and transfer different kinds of Personal Information about members and customers, including prospective members and prospective customers.
 We also collect information from our consultants and contractors, including our agents and employees.
 The Personal Information we collect may include as follows:

 - Contact details